vvvv/The-Gray-Book/reference/extending/publishing.md

       uses: actions/checkout@master

     - name: Setup MSBuild.exe
-      uses: microsoft/setup-msbuild@v1.0.0
+      uses: microsoft/setup-msbuild@v2

     - name: Setup Nuget.exe
-      uses: nuget/setup-nuget@v1
+      uses: nuget/setup-nuget@v2.0.0
 ```

 The `on` section describes under which condition the workflow is triggered.
-Here, we specify that when there's a new commit on `master` *except* if it's on `README.md`, we trigger the workflow.
+Here, we specify that when there's a new commit on `main` *except* if it's on `README.md`, we trigger the workflow.

 Then, in our job, we add three actions :